Sharif-Smart-and-Secure-Edge-Cloud-Lab/video-intelligence/README.md

 # video-intelligence

 In this project, i tried to implement an efficient face recognition for edge devices.\
+## Device installation and camera
+If you are using an ARM-based device, on of the good choices as OS, is Armbian OS, which is based on ubuntu.

 First model:\
 This model is implemented with help of Amin Khodaverdian. this model uses Haarcascade and opencv, and uses a few pictures to learn somebody's face.
 The performance wasn't satisfing, e.g. it had many false positive face detections.\